Nar Phu Valley Trekking | 19 Days

 • Kathmandu Sightseeing Tour and Exciting Cultural and Historical Places.

-• Annapurna Circuit Trekking passes through numerous traditional villages, experiencing local customs, hospitality, and vibrant cultural practices.
+• Nar Phu Valley Trekking passes through numerous traditional villages, experiencing local customs, hospitality, and vibrant cultural practices.

 • You'll pass through forests of rhododendron and rivers and high-altitude desert areas.